January 2016, Cielo was diagnosed with soft tissue tumor.

 From that day forward, she learns to know her herself better, be who she is and love who she is.

-Creative Mess started August 2017 the only desire is to share her cancer experiences until she becomes more committed and determined to start a campaign to strengthen the cancer awareness.
+The Cancer Voice Asia started in August 2017 the only desire is to share her cancer experiences until she becomes more committed and determined to start a campaign to strengthen the cancer awareness.

 This campaign aims to make the cancer voice heard in Asia, especially in Vietnam.
 And so it continues, The Cancer Voice officially launched in 2018, reaching out Vietnamese to strengthen the education of cancer.

-Cielo is asking the support from the community, especially in Vietnam, to be involved in this campaign and especially the advocacy to give HOPE to anyone who has cancer around the world and in Vietnam, whether it could be a child or an adult, by any means.
+The advocacy is to give HOPE to anyone who has cancer around the world and also in Vietnam, whether it could be a child or an adult, by any means.
+Let’s talk here.